phuse-org/SENDConform/doc/DataConversion.md

   animalIRI
 </pre>

 The code above will result in a new identifier string each time the code is run.
 For this project we want the identifiers to remain constant over time as the code is developed.
 A compromise was chosen where the UID is generated as an SHA-1 hash of the animal's assigned USUBJID.
-To increase readabilty for the for the prototype, the SHA-1 values are shortened to 10 characters from the original 40 characters.
+To increase readabilty for the for the prototype, the SHA-1 values are shortened to eight characters from the original forty.

 <pre style="background-color:#DDEEFF;">
   library(digest)